California's Camp Fire Becomes The Deadliest In State History

 At least 42 people have died in a wildfire in Northern California that burned through the town of Paradise with shocking speed, making the Camp Fire the deadliest in state history.
 Fire crews are working to fight that blaze, along with another large wildfire in Southern California, where at least two deaths have been reported.

-"We certainly hope that the fatality count doesn't increase but we know there is a strong potential for that" as emergency crews sift through rubble and debris to look for potential victims, Cal Fire Chief Ken Pimlott told NPR's All Things Considered.
+"We certainly hope that the fatality count doesn't increase, but we know there is a strong potential for that" as emergency crews sift through rubble and debris to look for potential victims, Cal Fire Chief Ken Pimlott told NPR's All Things Considered.

 President Trump has approved an expedited request for a disaster declaration for the California fires, saying he wanted "to respond quickly in order to alleviate some of the incredible suffering going on."
 Trump added in a tweet, "I am with you all the way.
 God Bless all of the victims and families affected."